Runsheng/primerdiffer/readme.md

 ## Roadmap for other functions:
 1. To use user-provided primer parameters.Primer design parameter now is fine-tuned for general purpose PCR, which can be found in "general_settings.py".This file may need be modified to generate primers for specific purpose PCR like real-time qPCR.
 2. To update the RFLP method for primer design to differ sequences with almost identical sequence.
-3. To update the primer design using VCF file.
+3. To update the primer design using VCF file for closely related haplotypes.